awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 US West \(Oregon\)
 Europe \(Ireland\)
 Asia Pacific \(Tokyo\) Region
-+ Amazon FinSpace API activity on environments
++ [Amazon FinSpace](https://docs.aws.amazon.com/finspace/latest/userguide/logging-cloudtrail-events.html#finspace-dataplane-events) API activity on environments
 + Amazon SageMaker API activity on experiment trial components
++ Amazon SageMaker API activity on feature stores

 Data events are not logged by default when you create a trail\.
 To record CloudTrail data events, you must explicitly add the supported resources or resource types for which you want to collect activity to a trail\.
 For more information, see [Creating a trail](cloudtrail-create-a-trail-using-the-console-first-time.md)\.